chengshaozhe/chengshaozhe.github.io/_pages/about.md

 Cheng, S., Zhu, J., Zhou J., Shen, M., & Gao T. (under review). **Intentional commitment as a spontaneous presentation of self**. [[PDF](/files/UnderReview_commitment as spontaneous self-presentation.pdf)]
 **<br />**
 &nbsp;&nbsp;&nbsp;This paper explores a social origin of spontaneous intentional commitment.
-We proposed a "social inner eye" hypothesis, assuming commitment in individual decision-making arises from an internalized self-presentation, transferring the audience of commitment from a real partner to an inner eye perspective.
-We  demonstrated how social context influences the strength, content, and timing of individual commitment.
+We propose a "social inner eye" hypothesis, assuming commitment in individual decision-making arises from an internalized self-presentation, transferring the audience of commitment from a real partner to an inner eye perspective.
+We demonstrate how social context influences the strength, content, and timing of individual commitment.

 Zhai, S<sup>#</sup>., Cheng, S<sup>#</sup>., Moskowitz, N., Shen, M., & Gao, T. (2024). **The development of commitment: Attention for intention**. *Child Development*, 95(1), 7-15. <https://doi.org/10.1111/cdev.13955> [[PDF](/files/CD-2023-The-development-of-commitment-Attention-for-intention.pdf)]
 <br /> <sup>#</sup> joint first author